supportpal/pollcast/README.md

 ## Motivation

-Laravel supports several broadcast drivers but all of these either require integration with a third party service such as Pusher, or installation of additional software.
+Laravel supports several broadcast drivers, but all of these either require integration with a third party service such as Pusher, or installation of additional software.
 The motivation behind this package is to provide a broadcast driver which works in all environments without additional configuration and is compatible with Laravel Echo.